pollyweb-org/pollyweb-docs/4 ⚙️ Solution/70 🌳 Ambient/71 💠 Brand Things/01 💠 Thing.md

 1. **What is a Thing?**

-    A Thing 💠 is an [🔆 NFC/QR Locator](<../../20 🧑‍🦰 UI/22 🔆 Locators/01 🔆 Locator.md>) supported by a [Brand 🍏 domain](<07 🍏🎭 Brand role.md>) that allows users to interact with the physical world using the NLWeb, as if these things had a display.
+    A Thing 💠 is an [🔆 NFC/QR Locator](<../../20 🧑‍🦰 UI/22 🔆 Locators/01 🔆 Locator.md>) supported by a [Brand 🍏 domain](<07 🍏🎭 Brand role.md>) that allows users to interact with the physical world using the NLWeb, as if these Things 💠 had a display.

     ---